 When elements of an application file begin to be received at NRES, they are filed alphabetically by applicant's last name in an "incomplete" file.
-An applicant's file is considered complete when NRES has received an application with the fee paid, three letters of reference, an official GRE score report, all the applicant's transcripts, and if the applicant is international, an official TOEFL score report.
+An applicant's file is considered complete when NRES has received an application with the fee paid, three letters of reference, an official GRE score report, all the applicant's transcripts, and, if the applicant is international, an official TOEFL or IELTS score report.
 The applicant will not be considered for admission until all these elements are present.
 When the file is complete, it then is sent to the NRES Graduate Education Committee.
-If the decision to circulate is positive, a summary sheet about the file will be circulated to those faculty the applicant has listed an interest in working with, any faculty that have communicated an interest in that particular applicant, and any other faculty members having research interests in areas similar to the applicant as recommended by the Committee.
-This list of faculty is then included in the applicant's file.
-If the applicant is determined not to be qualified for our program, the applicant is sent a letter indicating that result.
+If the Committee determines that the applicant is not to qualified for our program, the applicant is sent a letter indicating that result.
+If the Committee decides that the applicant's qualifications are adequate, a summary of the file will be circulated to select faculty (those the applicant listed as potential advisors, those who have communicated an interest in that particular applicant, and any other faculty members having research interests in areas similar to the applicant's file.

 For the qualified applicants, the next step is usually the longest in the process.
-The applicant's file is announced for review and made available to the faculty that were listed as potential advisors.
-In the file is a comment form to which any faculty on the circulation list may respond.
-The comment form indicates the level of interest of the faculty member in the applicant, by asking whether the applicant should be admitted, whether the professor would serve as the faculty advisor for the applicant, and whether or not funds would be committed to support the applicant's program of study.
-Once the file has been available for at least two weeks, the results are compiled.
-If no faculty are interested in serving as the advisor, the applicant is denied admission.
-If one or more faculty are willing to serve as the advisor, the applicant is sent a letter of acceptance to the program.
-The letter also includes any offers of assistantship that have been made by faculty.
-Usually, by this time however, faculty have contacted the applicant to discuss their research program and the applicant's interest in working with them.
-The acceptance letter also indicates a date by which the applicant needs to let NRES know of their decision.
-This decision should be sent to the Graduate Coordinator or the NRES Student Services Center.
-If the applicant declines, the file is closed.
-If the applicant accepts, the file is sent to the Office of Admissions and Records for verification.
+The faculty to whom the file is circulated will respond with information about whether they believe they applicant should be admitted, whether they are interested in advising him/her, and whether or not the professor will commit funds to support the applicant's program of study.
+Once the file has been available for two weeks (or longer if potential advisors are interested but awaiting results of grant proposals, etc.), the results are compiled.
+If no faculty members are interested in serving as the advisor, the applicant is denied admission.
+If one or more faculty are willing to serve as the advisor, the applicant is sent a letter of acceptance to the program detailing any funding provided (generally guaranteed for the length of the program) and the file is sent to the Office of Admissions and Records for verification.
 The department only recommends admission.
 Official acceptance into the program is communicated by the University's Office of Admissions and Records (OAR).
 OAR also determines qualifications of international applicants, verifies the availability of funding to support international students, and issues DS-2019 or I-20 paperwork to international students.
+The departmental acceptance letter indicates a date by which the applicant needs to formally accept or decline the offer of admission and funding.
+This decision must be sent via mail, e-mail, or fax to the NRES Student Services Center.